oblivion-hymns/leijona/README.md

 # leijona
-Leijona is a line count tool for modern applications.
-From the Finnish word for "lion", because "lion" sounds like "line".
+Leijona (_LAY_-uh-nuh) is a line count tool for modern applications.
+From the Finnish word for "lion", because "lion" sounds like

-## Pronounciation
+"line".

-_LAY_-uh-nuh (Hear it at https://forvo.com/word/leijona/)
+Hear how to pronounce "leijona" [here](https://forvo.com/word/leijona/)